MicrosoftDocs/learn/learn-pr/azure/introduction-to-microsoft-graph-powershell/includes/1-introduction.md

 ## What is the main goal?

-By the end of this session, you'll be able to determine if Microsoft Graph PowerShell possesses the capabilities required to automate your business processes.
+By the end of this module, you'll be able to determine if Microsoft Graph PowerShell possesses the capabilities required to automate your business processes.